TOGETHER WE ARE STRONGER: CHALLENGES OF POST ‐ SOVIET HEALTHCARE

 But we moved on together with recently founded parents’ organizations, non‐governmental organizations, and governmental support.
 With the cooperation of our European partners in disability, a first generation of occupational therapists were trained, physiotherapists were retrained, and the first multidisciplinary teams appeared.

 In 2009 to 2011, a nationwide campaign for increasing awareness about autism applied the multidisciplinary approach to neurodevelopmental disorders.
-Together with parents, the Rustaveli National Foundation, and our partners from the West, we trained the first applied behaviour analysis therapists, organized training of trainers, and developed a network not only in large cities, but also in some rural regions.
+Together with parents, the Rustaveli National Foundation, and our partners from the West, we trained the first applied behavior analysis therapists, organized training of trainers, and developed a network not only in large cities, but also in some rural regions.

 With help from the Open Society Georgia Foundation, the next step forward was the development of a coalition of organizations working with preschool children with disabilities, and then preparing a strategic and action plan for an Early Childhood Intervention program, which was successfully implemented.
 There are now 13 organizations in the coalition – 25 services in 14 regions working with children at risk – and their number is progressively increasing.
 Initially there remained a gap in modern speech and language therapy, but with the help of European Speech and Language Organization we now have the first year of a master program set up at Ilia University in Tbilisi.